Impedimenta/impedimenta.github.io/_posts/2020-05-08-Weekly-Round-Up-4th-May-2020.md

 author: "Richard Stelling"
 ---

-This last week I created some examples and demos of how to use Suitcase, links below.
-I’ve had some very positive feedback but also people not realising it was released (alpha) and you can [download it form the GitHub page](https://github.com/Impedimenta/Suitcase/releases/latest/download/Suitcase.dmg).
+This last week I created some examples and demos of how to use [🧳 Suitcase](https://github.com/Impedimenta/Suitcase/), links below.
+I’ve had some very positive feedback but also people not realising it _was_ released (in alpha) and you can [download it form the GitHub page](https://github.com/Impedimenta/Suitcase/releases/latest/download/Suitcase.dmg).

 ## Examples & Demos